TAN Full Form-Transaction Number/Tax Deduction Account Number

 How to Check TAN Status?

-Applicants can check their TAN status through:
+Applicants can check TAN status via:

-NSDL website using the acknowledgment number.
+• NSDL Website: Using the acknowledgment number.

 Common Issues and How to Resolve Them